idlesign/makeapp/README.rst

 *Simplifies Python application rollout and publishing.*

 * Make a skeleton for your new application with one console command.
 * Automatically create a VCS repository for your application.
 * Automatically check whether the chosen application name is not already in use.
-* Customize new application layouts with `skeleton templates`.
+* Customize new application layouts with skeleton templates.
 * Put some skeleton default settings into a configuration file not to mess with command line switches anymore.
+* Easily add entries to your changelog.
 * Publish your application to remotes (VCS, PyPI) with single command.